Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 Returns **[Array][13]&lt;[conversation.Conversation][60]>** An array of conversation objects.

+### Message

+A Message object is a means by which a sender can deliver information to a recipient.

+Creating and sending a message:

+A message object can be obtained through the [Conversation.createMessage][61] API on an existing conversation.

+Messages have Parts which represent pieces of a message, such as a text part, a json object part or a file part.
+Once all the desired parts have been added to the message using the [Message.addPart][62] function, the message can then be sent using the [Message.send][63] function.

+Once the sender sends a message, this message is saved in sender's state as an object.
+Similarly, once the recipient gets a message, this message is saved in recipient's state.

+Retrieving a delivered message:

+Once a message is delivered successfully, it can be obtained through the [Conversation.getMessages][64] or [Conversation.getMessage][65] API on an existing conversation.

+Below are the properties pertaining to the message object, returned by Conversation.getMessage(s) APIs, for either sender or recipient.

+Type: [Object][7]

+**Properties**

+-   `timestamp` **[number][12]** A Unix timestamp in seconds marking the time when the message was created by sender.
+-   `parts` **[Array][13]&lt;conversation.Part>** An array of Part Objects.
+-   `sender` **[string][8]** The primary contact address of the sender.
+-   `destination` **[Array][13]&lt;[string][8]>** An array of primary contact addresses associated with various destinations to which the message is meant to be delivered.
+-   `messageId` **[string][8]** The unique id of the message.
+The message object (stored in sender's state) has a different id than the one associated with the message object stored in recipient's state.
+-   `type` **[string][8]** The type of message that was sent.
+See [conversation.chatTypes][66] for valid types.
+    This property applies only to message objects stored in sender's state.

+#### send

+Sends the message.

 ### Conversation

 A Conversation object represents a conversation between either two users, or a